FaultyFunctions/CobbletonForeverWebsite/_apply.md

 Once you've decided you'd like to join our community, you can head over to our [Discord server](https://cobbleton.com/discord) and fill out a player application from the `#apply` channel.

-When you're accepted there is one last step you need to take.
+When you're accepted, there is one last step you need to take.
 You need to login in-game and use the `/discord link` command to link your Minecraft and Discord accounts.
 This will award you with the player rank and you'll get full access to the server.

 <h3>TL;DR</h3>